lenelise/stavanger_parkinglots/README.md

 - I have no prior knowledge of Stavanger or where these parking lots are relative to the city center, airports, hotels, malls or other landmarks.
 For example, I would assume a parking lot in the city center has more traffic than some remote parking lot, but I have no clue which lot in the data sets that falls into this category (if any).
 - The data is fairly simple.
 I did not have to spend time reading up on domain-specific terms to find out what a column "really means".
 I could just go straight to the things I wanted to: exploration!

-I did not have any goal going into this little project, but the outcomes ended up being:
+I did not have any specific goal going into this project, but the outcomes ended up being:

 :sunglasses: learning a lot of new things in python matplotlib library.